 All students are required to obtain 3 credits in this subject area.
-All students must take an English 11 course (2 credits) and an English 12 course (1 credit).
+All students must take English 11 (A/B & B/A) (2 credits) and an English 12 course (1 credit).
 Students planning to go to university or to study certain community college programs must select courses ending in either 1 or 2.
 Students should seek advice from the Guidance Department with regard to entrance requirements for specific programs.

-All Grade 11 English courses are year-long.
 Students must select one of the following: